mosip/documentation/docs/Pre-Registration-Functionality.md

 * Based on the parameters (from Config file) for example - gender, age and residential status (Foreigner, National) from the demographic data, applicant types are determined.
 The pre-registration system then sends the id to the mapping.
 * Based on the Applicant type, the Applicable Document categories are received from the mapping.
 The pre-registration system then displays only applicable categories.
 * The Document Category and type of documents in each category to be uploaded varies based on the applicant type. pre-registration system displays only those types to the applicant.
 * Once the documents are uploaded by applicant the system performs virus scan to check the integrity of the document.
-Once the virus scan is done the document is encrypted and stored in the database
+Once the virus scan is successful, the document is encrypted and stored in the database

 ## Referring to already uploaded documents
 * The POA (Proof of Address) document could be uploaded or can be referred to an already uploaded POA of an existing applicant
 * The user could select a particular applicant document to which he wants to refer
-* When Pre-registering for a family  living at the same address  it is not required to upload same POA ,instead could refer to the document as uploaded by the first family member
+* When Pre-registering for a family  living at the same address  it is not required to upload same POA again and again,instead could refer to the document as uploaded by the first family member saving space and time.

 #  Booking an appointment